HackYardo/one-stop-solution-to-low-CPU-frequency/README.md

 ## Why?
 When CPU be limited and runs at a low frequency, e.g. 0.4 or 0.8 GHz, it takes tanks of time to fix... ...if your OS is not Windows and can not run [ThrottleStop](https://www.techpowerup.com/download/techpowerup-throttlestop/).
-So I list all the solutions to save your time.
+So I list all the solutions together to save your time, here it is:

 ## 1. Some Hardware Wrong?
 Power Supply, Battery, Fan, Wind Tube, etc